harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 - Improving efficiencies
 - Detecting performance issues, before they become problems in production

-Load Impact 4.0 and k6 are designed to fit nicely into automation pipelines or custom processes you've already created.
+LoadImpact 4.0 and k6 are designed to fit nicely into automation pipelines or custom processes you've already created.
 The most popular CI tools, such as Circle CI, GitLab, Jenkins, Team City, etc. support making command line calls.
 This allows k6 to fit nicely into these workflows and build processes.
 Enabling you to run tests as part of the build process, and halt those builds, should a failing result be returned.

 The frequency in which you run tests varies from organization to organization.
 Our best practice recommendation is to _run tests with your nightly builds_.